OhTeam/My_Small_Trip/iOSTeamProject-MySmallTrip/readme/README.md

 </div>

 > Login Error
-> If user types a wrong information on the email or pw box, this app notifies it.
+> If user types a wrong information on the email or password box, this app notifies it.
 And some errors related to network will also show users error notifications.

 <br>
 <br>